Amiens: Parking

-The underground car parks in the city center are organised thus:

 As of 2007, a residential parking system has been deployed in Saint-Anne ward to cope with congestion in the streets caused by SNCF railway station users.
 During the campaign for the municipal election of 2008, parking was one of the important topics of debate.
 A year after the change of majority, the Gilles Demailly team launched a consultation with the population.
 From 2011, residential parking was extended to the Gare-La-Vallée and Riolan neighborhoods, then in 2012 to the Noyon neighborhood and the area east of the Riolan sector.
 In 2014, 2,600 parking spaces were affected by this system which allowed city residents more parking near their homes in order to promote a better rotation of vehicles in the streets and reduce permanent occupation of public space by the cars cluttering the highway.